 This submission is according to a divinely willed order.
 This divinely willed order is submission to authorities in Rom.
 13:1ff., which acknowledges the legitimacy of government based on their divine commission to reward good and punish evil.
 Titus 3:1 and 1 Peter 2:13-14 echo this teaching.
 At issue is the attitude to government as such rather than specifically the Roman state.
 Christians do not submit to the state merely because it provides conditions for their life and mission.
 They and all people owe subjection because the government is by divine ordination.

 If authority is vital in government and business, it is no less important for the husband/wife relationship.
 Egalitarianism is not a biblical value.
-Authority in role relationship is a biblical value.
+Authority in role relationships is a biblical value.
 Egalitarianism assaults the role of authority in society.
 Authority is what gives stability to society.
 If I submit to the head of government in the country where I live, I live in an orderly relationship with my fellow citizens.
 If I do not accept authority, chaos will result.

 Role is crucial to government, business, and the family.
 Order for any institution requires organization.
 Someone has to have the authority to make the final decision.
 Someone needs to take the initiative, and someone others respond to that leadership.